reflectoring/reflectoring.github.io/content/blog/2022/2022-05-08-reactive-architecture-with-spring-boot.md

 - **Elastic**: Reactive systems must be adaptive to shard or replicate components based upon their requirement.
 They should use predictive scaling to anticipate sudden ups and downs in their infrastructure.
 - **Message-driven**: Since all the components in a reactive system are supposed to be loosely coupled, they must communicate across their boundaries by asynchronously exchanging messages.

 Hence, a programming paradigm was introduced, popularly known as the *Reactive Programming Paradigm*.
-If you want to know in-depth about the various components in this paradigm, then have a look at our [WebFlux article](/getting-started-with-spring-webflux/#introducing-reactive-programming-paradigm).
+If you want to know in-depth about the various components of this paradigm, then have a look at our [WebFlux article](/getting-started-with-spring-webflux/#introducing-reactive-programming-paradigm).

 In this chapter, we are going to build a microservice architecture that would be based upon the following design principles: